The Commonwealth of Massachusetts/Massachusetts Gaming Commission

 In addition, the information that you voluntarily submit will be disclosed only to Commonwealth employees or officials, or those under contract with the Commonwealth, with a “need to know” for purposes of fulfilling their job responsibilities.
 The information will be used for such purposes as; answering your questions, responding to any requests for assistance, generating summary statistics about usage, auditing applications and detecting fraud, aiding in the planning, design and development of the MGC website, and fulfilling the Commonwealth’s legal obligations.

-Information that you submit voluntarily through this website or over email where such information is publically available, including your name, city or town, and the substance of anything that you provide to the MGC may be disseminated further by being posted online at this website or be publicly discussed by a member of the MGC.
+Information that you submit voluntarily through this website or over email where such information is publicly available, including your name, city or town, and the substance of anything that you provide to the MGC may be disseminated further by being posted online at this website or be publicly discussed by a member of the MGC.
 Where appropriate, we may provide the information you submitted voluntarily through an e-mail to the person or company that is the subject of your inquiry, or to a government agency responsible for the matters referred to in your communication.

 Your Access and Opportunity to Correct.